Key Takeaways

 Making your own funeral arrangements in advance can help alleviate stress for your loved ones and help ensure you receive the farewell you envision for yourself.
 Shopping for services at multiple funeral homes can also allow you to evaluate providers and compare pricing.

 By visiting the funeral home now, you can better understand what types of cremation services are available and get an idea of what amenities, including the cremation casket and urn, you desire.
-With a better idea of the overall cost, it can become easier to create a financial plan for your loved ones.
+With a better idea of the overall cost, it can become easier to create a financial strategy for your loved ones.
 You may even decide to engage in a pre-pay arrangement with the provider.
 Doing so may help your family avoid having to get involved in decision-making immediately following your passing.

 Alternatives to Cremation